Skip to main content

 The BaBylissPro reminds me of the Conair iron that won our Best Value spot in both looks and feel—except it has a much heftier price.

-It features a turnable wheel that is labeled with 250°F, 285°F, 330°F, 390°F, and 430°F, each of which represents the bottom or top of the heat range the brand recommends per hair type.
+It features a turnable wheel labeled with 250°F, 285°F, 330°F, 390°F, and 430°F, each representing the bottom or top of the heat range recommended by the brand for different hair types.
 I chose 360°F, as it was in the middle of the recommended temperature range for “normal hair,” but this was probably my first mistake, as my hair didn’t hold a curl with this iron as well as it did with other ones where I chose 380°F.

-The same wheel that spins to control the heat settings is also a button that has the instructions “push in for turbo heat” above it, but there is no additional information about what “turbo heat” actually means in the iron’s included leaflet.
+The same wheel that controls the heat settings doubles as a button with the instructions “push in for turbo heat” above it.
+However, the iron's included leaflet lacks additional information on what “turbo heat” actually means.
 There was no audible or visual notification when the iron reached its temperature.
 These two attributes prompted more questions than answers in the setup stage.
-In the end, the iron produced fine-enough curls, but they fell over a 30-minute period.
+In the end, the iron produced fine-enough curls, but they fell over 30 minutes.

 With the right hairspray, this iron may work fine, but there are plenty of better options on this list.